 Complex development and finance for public-private partnership transactions, for-profit, non-profit and governmental agencies are the focal point of David Abromowitz's nationally recognized practice.
 A major focus of his practice is affordable housing and economic development, including Section 42 multifamily residential properties, active adult and assisted living communities, revitalized public housing and HOPE VI matters, HUD Section 236, Section 8 and FHA financings, community land trusts, and other multi-layered public and private financings.
-David is a Director and Co-Chair of the firm's Real Estate group.
+David is Of Counsel and served as one of the firm's first Co-Chairs of its Real Estate group.

 - Represented a Massachusetts-based developer and manager of affordable housing on the successful sale of a multi-property portfolio in one of the largest affordability preservation transactions in the Commonwealth’s history.

 - Sale for national REIT of 14 property, 1,200 unit apartment portfolio involving numerous subsidy, regulatory and structuring issues